argonne-lcf/balsam/docs/tutorial/nwcontainer.rst

 tasks under a single MPI runtime launched at the beginning of the job.
 Unfortunately, the serial job mode only works for OpenMP or single-node codes built without Cray MPI, for the ALPS-startup reason mentioned above.
-Up til now, if your code uses purely MPI to scale, you were stuck with the MPI job mode.
+Up til now, if your code used MPI to scale, you were stuck with the MPI job mode.

 Containerizing NWChem 6.8+OpenMPI
 --------------------------------------
 If we plan to run single-node instances of our MPI app, we *still* want MPI for parallelism across CPU cores.
-If we could avoid linking the code with the Cray MPI stack, we would be able to run in Balsam's `serial` job mode, since MPI-startup would not try to reach ALPS.
-Here, I'll show how Singularity can be leveraged on Theta to run the application built with generic MPI inside a container.
+If we could avoid linking the code with the Cray MPI stack, we would be able to run in Balsam's `serial` job mode, since a generic MPI initialization would be unaware of the interconnect and not try to reach ALPS.
+Here, I'll show how Singularity can be leveraged on Theta to run an application built with generic MPI inside a container.

 The example we'll follow here is for NWChem 6.8.
 Fortunately, Dr. Apra at PNNL has contributed several examples of Dockerfiles for NWChem builds to the official Github repository.
-We'll start with the generic `sockets ARMCI implementation <https://github.com/nwchemgit/nwchem-dockerfiles/blob/master/nwchem-681.fedora.sockets/Dockerfile>`_.
+We'll start with a build that uses the generic `sockets ARMCI implementation <https://github.com/nwchemgit/nwchem-dockerfiles/blob/master/nwchem-681.fedora.sockets/Dockerfile>`_.
-This Dockerfile builds NWChem in a Fedora image with completely generic OpenMPI and Scalapack libraries, so it should
+This Dockerfile builds NWChem in a Fedora image with completely generic OpenMPI and Scalapack libraries, so it should be fairly portable and interconnect-agnostic.
 One important change for compatibility with the Singularity runtime, which does not allow setting UID on Theta, is to remove the `USER` instruction from the Dockerfile.
 Instead of creating an `nwchem` user and building inside their home